 At EOI, we've been building advanced instruments for a long time.
 One reason for our success is our large inventory of working designs, and another is the way we go about doing it.
-This post walks through a typical sort of development plan for a challenging customer requirement.
-Here are the usual steps, in the form of a hypothetical email proposal outline for a fibre-coupled noninvasive glucose sensor similar to the one we did in 2013.
+This post walks through a typical sort of development plan for a challenging customer requirement, in the form of a hypothetical email proposal outline for a fibre-coupled noninvasive glucose sensor similar to the one we did in 2013.

 (You can also read about a recent project that went a lot like this, except with a single prototype stage.)

 In How We Work, we gave an overview of how we build instruments, from the initial feasibility calculation (or photon budget) to delivery of the first production units.